Moving from New York to Parkland, Florida: The Complete 2026 Guide

 Schools Are Better Than You Think

-My own daughters attended Pinecrest Academy in Parkland and went on to Michigan Ross and UF pre-med.
-The private school landscape here rivals anywhere.
+My own daughters attended Pine Crest School in Fort Lauderdale, about 30 minutes from Parkland, and went on to Michigan Ross and UF pre-med.
+The regional private school landscape rivals anywhere.
 Learn more about Parkland schools →

 Your Community Is Already Here